senaite/senaite.core/src/senaite/core/tests/doctests/Contacts.rst

 Contacts
 --------

-Tests catalog indexing behavior for all contact types: `Contact`, `LabContact`, and `SupplierContact`.
+Tests catalog indexing behavior for contact types in the contact catalog.

 Running this test from the buildout directory: